 As soon as your loved one is injured, you (or they) are going to get phone calls from the insurance companies responsible for paying compensation.
 Once they pass away, you may end up dealing with claims adjusters as the personal representative of the estate.

 During this difficult time, it’s easy to forget that insurance companies protect their bottom line by paying as little compensation as possible and even finding ways to outright deny legitimate claims.
 A Hillsboro wrongful death lawyer can ensure that your rights are always protected and negotiate for the settlement you need to recover financially from your loss.
-If the insurer refuses to be fair, your attorney can take your case to trial, giving you the best chance of securing maximum compensation.
+If the insurer refuses to be fair, your personal injury attorney can take your case to trial, giving you the best chance of securing maximum compensation.

 Why Should I Hire Your Law Firm?